FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Keep heat and fire sources, flammable, explosive and chemical materials away from the power storage system.
+Keep heat and fire sources, flammable, explosive and chemical materials away from the electrical energy storage system.

 -

-Do not dispose of the FENECON Commercial 92 battery modules in a fire due to the risk of explosion.
+Explosion hazard: Do not dispose of battery modules in a fire!

 2.5.5.
 Storage